Difference Between Diffraction and Interference

 The width of different fringes vary in their width, and no one matches the other.
 Apart from this, diffraction can not take place without the presence of an obstacle.

-This incident also ends up creating fewer numbers of fringes that vary not only in width but also in their formed darkness.
+This incident also creates fewer fringes that vary not only in width but also in their formed darkness.
 The bright bands also carry diverse intensity.
 They do not match each other.

 What is Interference?